 Convertible Securities.
 Convertible securities include fixed income securities that may be exchanged or converted into a predetermined number of shares of the issuer's underlying common stock or other equity security at the option of the holder during a specified period.
 Convertible securities may take the form of convertible preferred stock, convertible bonds or debentures, units consisting of "usable" bonds and warrants or a combination of the features of several of these securities.
 The investment characteristics of each convertible security vary widely, which allows convertible securities to be employed for a variety of investment strategies.
-The Fund will exchange or convert convertible securities into shares of underlying common stock when, in the opinion of the Adviser, the investment characteristics of the underlying common stock or other equity security will assist the Fund in achieving its investment objectives.
+The Fund will exchange or convert convertible securities into shares of underlying common stock or other equity security will assist the Fund in achieving its investment objectives.
 The Fund may also elect to hold or trade convertible securities.
-In selecting convertible securities, the Adviser evaluates the investment characteristics of the convertible security as a fixed income instrument, and the investment potential of the underlying equity security for capital appreciation.
+In selecting convertible securities, the Adviser evaluates the investment characteristics of the underlying instrument, and the investment potential of the underlying equity security for capital appreciation.